Nexus-Mods/NexusMods.App/docs/index.md

-!!! note "The Nexus App is a Work in Progress"
+!!! note "The Nexus Mods App is a Work in Progress"

     This documentation currently only contains information for programmers, contributors, and curious people alike.